Convert Horsepower to BTU per Hour

 When do you need to convert between Horsepower and BTU per Hour?

-An imperial unit of power (rate of heat transfer), equal to approximately 0.
+An imperial unit of power (rate of heat transfer or thermal-energy flow), equal to ≈ 0.
 Horsepower and BTU per Hour are both power units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.